neurologic/Comparative-Animal-Behavior/observation-and-analysis/analysis.md

 ***Q6: Make a square table (rows = columns = possible words in the poem).
 In the table, tally each time the word from each column follows the word in each row (ie. for each pair of sequential words, the rows represent the preceding word and the columns the succeeding word).***

-***Q7: Calculate conditional probabilities as $p = t/n$, where $t$ is the number of transitions to a word and $n$ is the total number of transitions from the preceding word observed (total across the row).
-Write the conditional probability in each square of the table next to the raw count of occurences (just leave all "zero" probabilities blank).***
+***Q7: Calculate conditional probabilities as $p = t/n$, where $t$ is the number of transitions to the word and $n$ is the total number of transitions from the preceding word observed (total of raw counts across the row).
+Write the conditional probability in each square of the table next to the raw count of occurrences (just leave all "zero" probabilities blank).***

 ⏸️ PAUSE here for class-wide discussion